CSteinmuller/devdocs/source/howto/gettingstarted.rst

 Q 3: How is "Qub3d" pronounced?
 A 3: It has the exact same pronounciation as "cubed" with a hard "c" and the English standard for the suffix "ed."
+To put this in other 'words,' it is pronounced as "k-you-bd."
 The three in "Qub3d" is pronounced "cubed" as well.

 Q 4: Where do I report bugs?
 A 4: You can report bugs/issues at `Ponder <`https://phab.qub3d.org/ponder>`_
 after registering an account.
-Also, please use the Issue template when submitting bug reports.
+Also, please use the Issue Template when submitting bug reports.

 Q 5: Where can I find more information about Qub3d?